-Bruce A. Henderson Thomas G. Murdough, Jr.
+Bruce A. Henderson F. Rush McKnight

-PERFORMANCE CHART
+PERFORMANCE GRAPH

-The following line graph compares the yearly percentage change in the cumulative total stockholder return with respect to the Company Common Stock versus the cumulative total return of the Company's Peer Group Index (the "Peer Group Index") and the Nasdaq Composite Index (the "Nasdaq Composite Index") for the period commencing February 12, 1993 (the initial trading date for the Company Common Stock) and ended December 31, 1996.
-The graph assumes an investment of \$100 on February 12, 1993, a reinvestment of dividends (no dividends were declared on the Company Common Stock during the period) and actual market value increases and decreases of the Company Common Stock relative to an initial investment of \$100.
+The following line graph compares the yearly percentage change in the cumulative total stockholder return with respect to the Company Common Stock versus the cumulative total return of the Peer Group Index used last year (the "Old Peer Group Index"), the cumulative total return of the Company's Peer Group Index used this year ("New Peer Group Index"), and the Nasdaq Composite Index (the "Nasdaq Composite Index") for the five (5) year period commencing December 31, 1993 and ended December 31 1998.
+The graph and table assume that \$100 was invested on December 31, 1993 in each of the Company Common Stock, the Peer Group Index and the Nasdaq Composite Index and that all dividends were reinvested (although no dividends were declared on the Company Common Stock during the period) and actual market value increases and decreases relative to the initial investment of \$100.
+This data was furnished by NasdaqAmex and is based on a calendar year.